petr-henys/BoneDat-A-Standardized-Dataset-for-Bone-Morphology-Analysis/README.md

 ### Registration and Shape Normalization

-Bone shape normalization ensures that all samples are aligned to a reference shape, which is critical for comparative morphology studies.
+Bone shape normalization ensures all samples are aligned to a reference shape, which is critical for comparative morphology studies.
 Using the ANTs library, the following transformation steps are applied:
 - **Mass Center Alignment**
 - **Rigid Transformation**
 - **Affine Transformation**